Remian103/lolskin-price-tracker/backend/league_client_data_fetcher/README.md

    It seems to happen when calling too late. connector seems to have time out.

 ### Current Fix
-- Use two connectors, one just to detect the league client and initiate 5min wait, and the other to actually fetch data after the 5min wait.
+- Use two connectors.
+One detects the league client and initiate 5 mins wait, and the other actually fetch data after the 5 mins wait.